Get assessed by a physiotherapist

 • Bunions are more common in women.

-• Getting older increases your risk of developing a bunion because of the way age affects your joint movement.
+• Getting older raises your risk of having a bunion, because of the way age affects your joint movement.

 Symptoms of bunions